Traditional Fully Insured Plan

 - Vision care

-- Dental care – basic, minor restorative, major restorative and orthodontics
+- Dental care – primary, minor treatment, foremost restorative, and orthodontics

 - Survivor benefits – to extend coverage for typically 24 months after the death of the plan member

 The list of plan coverage may vary.
 The maximums for each, with employee and employer co-payments for each, often range from 70% to 100% covered by the plan.

 Most shared plans include: